quarkus-qe/quarkus-test-plans/QUARKUS-2391.md

 ### Impact on testsuites and testing automation:
 Some new tests will be added inside monitoring-opentelemetry, messaging-amqp-reactive modules.

-Ensure the test cases are running in both JVM and OpenShift environments.
+Ensure the test cases are running on JVM in both baremetal and OpenShift environments.

 ## Getting familiar with the feature
 To become familiar with the feature, the following actions were taken: